 A 2019 JAMA study also cited in the Monitor found that frequent assessments improved outcomes.
 The Monitor article further states the JAMA study found that “when patient scores are reviewed by the clinician and patient—either independently or, ideally, together during the session—that process benefits patient outcomes, in part because it offers a check to the therapist’s clinical judgment and helps ensure that patients agree that their scores reflect their subjective experience.”

 One of the tools highlighted in the Monitor is our very own Better Outcomes Now (BON), a web-based software system that allows therapists to administer questionnaires to clients on a tablet, desktop, laptop, or mobile device.
-BON provides real-time clinician and client reports as well as early warning treatment failure alerts.
+BON is an outcome measurement tool that provides real-time clinician and client reports as well as early warning treatment failure alerts.

 BON provides a few advantages over some of the other systems – it can be used across orientations and diagnoses, provides data in easy-to-understand graphs, offers an unlimited number of analyses, and can combine couple, family, and group graphs.
 What’s more, therapists can request a free trial and give BON a test drive with no obligation.
 Regardless of the system used, measurement tools to determine outcomes will likely play an increasing role in reimbursement as CMS initiatives continue to move forward.